VBA Timer Function

 Sub BenchMark() Dim Count As Long Dim BenchMark As Double BenchMark = Timer 'Start of Code to Test For Count = 1 To 500000 Sheet1.Cells(1, 1) = "test" Next Count 'End of Code to Test MsgBox Timer - BenchMark End Sub

-If your code is running slow, try speeding it up by disabling screen updating.
+If your code is running slowly, try speeding it up by disabling screen updating.
 To keep the Excel screen active while the timer is running, we can insert the DoEvents method into the code.